openebs-archive/openebs-docs/docs/kb.md

 <h3><a class="anchor" aria-hidden="true" id="expanding-jiva-storage-volumes"></a>Expanding Jiva Storage Volumes</h3>

 You can resize/expand the OpenEBS volume using the following procedure.
-Perform all commands with root privilege mentioned from step 2 to step 8 on node where application pod is running.
+Execute the commands from step 2 to 8 as root user on the node where application pod is running.

 **Step 1:** Identify the node where application pod is running.
-Also note down the IP of the corresponding Jiva controller pod.
-This IP is needed in step 7.
-The  above can be get by running following command:
+Also note down the IP address of corresponding Jiva controller pod.
+This IP address is needed in step 7.
+The above details can be obtained by running the following command:

 ```
 kubectl get pod -n <namespace> -o wide